-Islamic Studies Level 1 (Revised and Enlarged Edition) Available Nov 30th 2018
+Islamic Studies Level 1 (Revised And Enlarged Edition)

 The Level 1 Islamic Studies book from Weekend Learning is for 5-7 year old children who can read short sentences and write short phrases.
 Ideally the book is for the 1st grade students.
 This is their first year in a formal Islamic class.